Breast changes during or after pregnancy

 • Gently massaging the lump towards the nipple while your baby is feeding

-• Ensuring your bra and clothes aren’t too tight so the milk can flow freely
+• Ensuring your bra and clothes are not too tight so the milk can flow freely

 Mastitis

-If breast engorgement or blocked milk ducts continue the breast may become inflamed or infected.
+If breast engorgement or blocked milk ducts continue, the breast may become inflamed or infected.
 This is called mastitis.
-The breast may be red, hot and painful.
-Mastitis can cause flu-like symptoms including headaches, nausea and a raised temperature.
+It can affect one or both breasts.

-It’s important to continue to breastfeed frequently, especially from the affected breast, as this helps to clear the infection and isn’t harmful to the baby.
+It’s important to continue breastfeeding or expressing, especially from the affected breast.
+This may help to clear the infection and is not harmful to your baby.

-If you think you might have mastitis you’ll need to see your doctor as it may need treating with antibiotics or anti-inflammatory drugs.
+If you think you have mastitis, you’ll need to see your midwife, health visitor or GP.
+They may prescribe you antibiotics or anti-inflammatory drugs.

 Breast abscess

-As with mastitis, your doctor will usually advise you to continue breastfeeding or use a breast pump to express the milk regularly.
+As with mastitis, your midwife, health visitor or GP will usually advise you to continue breastfeeding or use a breast pump to express the milk regularly.

 Thrush